 The final word on installing countertops

 Countertops are one part fashion and one part function, and you’ll want to pick a countertop that will fit your lifestyle and kitchen’s functionality.
 You’ll also need it to fit your budget, though.
-Consider the cost of the material, which will make up about 60-70 percent of your total costs.
-It will be the single biggest cost influencer in your countertop installation.
+Consider the cost of the material, which will make up probably 50 percent of your final price.
+It could be the single biggest cost influencer in your countertop installation.

 Materials in turn influence labor costs.
-A contractor likely will account for 30-50 percent of your overall countertop installation bill.
-Though you can save to some extent by installing the countertop yourself, bear in mind that natural stone materials won’t be an option if you choose the DIY route.
+A contractor likely will account for around 50 percent of your overall countertop installation bill.
+Though you can save to some extent by installing the countertop yourself, bear in mind that heavy metal or natural stone materials won’t be an option if you choose the DIY route.

 So installing quality countertops can be an investment, even though doing so kicks a kitchen remodel into the major leagues.
-Given the amount of time you’ll see them and use them, though, it is worth it to spend on a material and style that you love.
+Given the amount of time you’ll see and use them, though, it is worth it to spend on a look that you love.